krisdages/aurelia-table/README.md

 ### Release Notes
 ##### Fork by Kris Dages
+#### 0.5.0-prerelease
+- Allow sort functions for a column type to be specified as a tuple of `[sortAsc, sortDesc]` instead of a single asc sort function.
+- Added numericDemoteNull tuple to sortFunctions export.<br>(always sorts null/undefined to the bottom for both asc/desc sort)

 #### 0.4.0
 * Expose bindable property displayDataUnpaged for accessing the sorted/filtered data without paging.